-- 4.1.
-The Sub-Committee on Accreditation will meet after the annual meeting of the ICC in order to review new applications, additional information submitted on applications presented previously, and prepare recommendations. - 4.2.
-Unless specifically authorized in exceptional circumstances by the Chairperson to satisfy the conditions imposed by sub-article 4.5 below, the meeting will be restricted to members of the Sub-Committee on Accreditation and the Office of the United Nations High Commissioner for Human Rights. - 4.3.
-Additional meetings of the Committee may be convened by the Chair with the agreement of the ICC Chairperson and Accreditation Sub-Committee members. - 4.4 When, in the view of the Sub-Committee, the accreditation of a particular applicant Institution cannot be determined fairly or reasonably without further examination of an issue for which no policy has been articulated, it shall refer that matter directly to the ICC for determination and guidance.
-An ultimate decision as to accreditation can only be taken once the ICC provides that decision or guidance. - 4.5 The Sub-Committee may, pursuant to Rule 3(d) [3(e) if the proposed amendments to the Rule are accepted] of the ICC Rules of Procedure, consult with the applicant Institution, as it deems necessary, to come to a recommendation.
-The Sub-Committee shall, also pursuant to and for the purposes set out in Rule 3(d) [3(e) if the proposed amendments to the Rule are accepted], consult with the applicant Institution when an adverse decision is to be recommended.
+4.1.
+The Sub-Committee on Accreditation will meet after the General Meeting of the ICC in order to consider any accreditation matter under Section 5 of the Statute.

+4.2.
+The Chairperson of the Sub-Committee on Accreditation may invite any person or institution to participate in the work of the Sub-Committee as an observer.

+4.3.
+Additional meetings of the Sub-Committee may be convened by the Chair with the agreement of the ICC Chairperson and members of the Sub-Committee on Accreditation.

+4.4 When, in the view of the Sub-Committee, the accreditation of a particular applicant Institution cannot be determined fairly or reasonably without further examination of an issue for which no policy has been articulated, it shall refer that matter directly to the ICC Bureau for determination and guidance.
+An ultimate decision as to accreditation can only be taken once the ICC Bureau provides that decision or guidance.

+4.5 The Sub-Committee may, pursuant to Article 11.2 of the ICC Statute, consult with the applicant Institution, as it deems necessary, to come to a recommendation.
+The Sub-Committee shall, also pursuant to and for the purposes set out in Article 11.2, consult with the applicant Institution when an adverse decision is to be recommended.
 These consultations may be in the form deemed most appropriate by the Sub-Committee but must be supported by written documentation; in particular the substance of verbal consultations must be recorded and be available for review.
-Since the ICC makes the final decision on membership, an Institution undergoing a review retains its membership status during the consultation process.
+Since the ICC Bureau makes the final decision on membership, an Institution undergoing a review retains its membership status during the consultation process.